Alergia a la leche de vaca: ¿Qué leches sin lácteos son adecuadas para los niños?

 Luckily, there are a number of dairy-free or basado en plantas alternatives to choose from.
 It’s important to choose a milk that is unflavoured and unsweetened.
 You should also check to see if the milk contains added salt, as babies' kidneys are not fully developed to process it.

 You should look for milks that are fortified with vitamins, minerals and calcium.
-Check the packaging for the nutritional value de dairy-free milks, as diferente brands puede contain diferente added nutrients.
+Check el packaging for el nutritional value de dairy-free milks, como diferente brands puede contain diferente added nutrients.

 Some supermarkets sell dairy-free milks with added nutrients aimed at children aged over one, which are often called 'growing up' milks.